This article may contain compensated links. Please read disclaimer for more info.

 Online on the SNCF Website

-French locals usually prefer to purchase their train tickets via the SNCF website, which is the official website for the French Railways.
+Locals in France usually prefer to purchase their train tickets via the SNCF website, which is the official website for the French Railways.
 You can either purchase your tickets as you go or in advance to secure some good deals.
-Unfortunately, the English version is not that great, but still a good way to purchase tickets online.
+Unfortunately, the English version of the site is not that great, but still, a good way to purchase tickets online.

 You can then choose to print your ticket out at phone or keep it on your smartphone.

-First-timers traveling in Europe and France by train often prefer to purchase their tickets online with Trainline.
-This website is well set up for foreigners and is all in English, and easy to navigate.
+First-timers traveling in Europe and France by train often prefer to purchase their tickets online with Omio.
+This website is well set up for foreigners, with lots of extra information, and is all in English, and easy to navigate.
 Just be aware that sites like this charge a small booking fee.